NOTE READ ME FIRST!

 - “My friend got off of birth control and her period came back right away.”
 My thoughts —> “thank you for sharing, mine did not.”

 - “I think you need to eat a few Oreos and chill out.” —> “so chemical additives and preservatives are the answer to my problem?”

 - “You need to chill out, relax, stop stressing.”
 My thoughts, “ so this is all my fault?”
-Whenever someone would tell me that it would stress me out so much further, like something was wrong with me and I just needed to control my emotions.
+Whenever someone would tell me that it would stress me out so much further like something was wrong with me, and I just needed to control my emotions.
 If I was stressed, that particular comment sent me off my rocker.

 - “We can try this medication.”
-I look it up, it’s for drug addicts weaning off drugs.
+I look it up.
+It’s for drug addicts weaning off drugs.
 No, thank you, hard pass.

 - You’ve lost weight/gained weight.
 The hardest comment came in the last couple of months when someone told me my face looked fuller (and relaxed).
-If she wasn’t 90, I would have felt like hitting her.
+If she weren’t 90, I would have felt like hitting her.
 It stuck with me for daaaaayyyyyyysssss and daaaaaayyyyysss and daaaayyyyyssss.
 Then my husband reminded me the same person before would continuously ask me if I was getting enough to eat.
 So really you can’t win with some people, and that’s why you don’t worry about any people.
 More on that later.

 BODY IMAGE & WEIGHT

 The most important thing I did that I think affected my cycle was to choose to love myself.